animal-crossing-music-extension/ac-music-extension/readme.md

 Fade-in Fade-out before switching tracks

 ### Sought improvements
+Fix the Download size.
+This extension is already big and isn't going to get smaller.
+We need a solution of some sort to bypass Chrome's questionnable download manager and make the user's experience better
 Music on day of certain events (Halloween, Guy Fawkes, Christmas, ...)
+Add loop points support in order to keep the intro of certain tracks that I cut out for the smoothest transition (Credit: Google User <a href="https://chrome.google.com/webstore/detail/animal-crossing-music/fcedlaimpcfgpnfdgjbmmfibkklpioop/reviews">Nathan Morris</a>)
+Add sound tones to the town tune previsualizer to more closely ressemble the one in the original game
 Redo New Leaf Snow loops
-Add sound tones similar to previsualizing the Town chime in the original game
 A Mix All option that picks a track from all of the different games (Credit: Google user
 <a href="https://chrome.google.com/webstore/detail/animal-crossing-music/fcedlaimpcfgpnfdgjbmmfibkklpioop/reviews">
 Altaria Nintendo</a>)
 Actually adding City Folk Rainy and Snowy Tracks!
 (Credit: Google user
 <a href="https://chrome.google.com/webstore/detail/animal-crossing-music/fcedlaimpcfgpnfdgjbmmfibkklpioop/reviews">
 Logan Sackchum</a>)
-Add loop points support in order to keep the intro of certain tracks that I cut out for the smoothest transition (Credit: Google User <a href="https://chrome.google.com/webstore/detail/animal-crossing-music/fcedlaimpcfgpnfdgjbmmfibkklpioop/reviews">
-Nathan Morris</a>)
 Up the max volume (Credit: Google user
 <a href="https://chrome.google.com/webstore/detail/animal-crossing-music/fcedlaimpcfgpnfdgjbmmfibkklpioop/reviews">
 Maxine Manasan</a>)
+Hire an artist for UI design?
+Just thinking about it, would be a nice addition to colorize the interface a bit.
 Firefox and Opera Compatibility (preferably when the extension is close to finalized) (Credit: Google users
-<a href="https://chrome.google.com/webstore/detail/animal-crossing-music/fcedlaimpcfgpnfdgjbmmfibkklpioop/reviews">Yugo Selatrop and Comand Reu</a>)
+<a href="https://chrome.google.com/webstore/detail/animal-crossing-music/fcedlaimpcfgpnfdgjbmmfibkklpioop/reviews">Yugo Selatrop</a> and <a href="https://chrome.google.com/webstore/detail/animal-crossing-music/fcedlaimpcfgpnfdgjbmmfibkklpioop/reviews">Comand Reu</a>)

 ##### Open to other suggestions